chainray01/er-designer-support/readme.md

 - **Advanced Entity-Relationship Visualization**
   Create professional entity relationship diagrams with cardinality notation and contextual annotations for enhanced database documentation.

-- **Reverse Engineering ERD Designs into Databases**
+- **Database Synchronization**
-  Convert your ERD designs into deployable database structures through reverse engineering, enabling rapid deployment of conceptual schemas into production environments.
+  Directly synchronize your ERD designs to connected databases, enabling immediate deployment of schema changes to your development or production environments.

 ### Perfect for Database Professionals